User guide

 I Ching: automatic or manual cast

 With I Ching selected in Options you can pick the cast mode.
-In both cases the server applies the same Zhu Xi rules and the same text base; only who supplies the six lines before interpretation changes.
+In both cases the server applies the same classical line-selection rules and the same text base; only who supplies the six lines before interpretation changes.

 Tokens, limits, and packs